11.1 Rolling Motion

 A gyroscope has a 0.5-kg disk that spins at 40 rev/s.
-The center of mass of the disk is 10 cm from a pivot which is also the radius of the disk.
+The center of mass of the disk is 5 cm from a pivot with a radius of the disk of 10 cm.
 What is the precession angular velocity?

 The precession angular velocity of a gyroscope is 1.0 rad/s.
-If the mass of the rotating disk is 0.4 kg and its radius is 30 cm, as well as the distance from the center of mass to the pivot, what is the rotation rate in rev/s of the disk?
+If the mass of the rotating disk is 0.4 kg and its radius is 30 cm, and the distance from the center of mass to the pivot is 40 cm, what is the rotation rate in rev/s of the disk?

 The axis of Earth makes a angle with a direction perpendicular to the plane of Earth’s orbit.
 As shown below, this axis precesses, making one complete rotation in 25,780 y.

 (a) Calculate the change in angular momentum in half this time.